For Cancer Misdiagnosis Claims Call 01772 783314

 Cost of additional services eg. A cleaner, gardener etc

-How long have I got to make a pancreatic cancer misdiagnosis compensation claim?
+How long have I got to make a pancreatic cancer misdiagnosis claim for financial compensation?

-Subject to the Limitation Act 1980, if you have suffered as a result of medical negligence, then you usually have three years from the date of negligence, or from the date you became aware that the medical practitioner was negligent, to pursue a claim for personal injury.
+Subject to the Limitation Act 1980, if you have suffered as a result of a pancreatic cancer misdiagnosis, then you have three years from the date of misdiagnosis, or from the date you became aware that a medical misdiagnosis occured, to pursue a claim for medical negligence compensation.

-Why choose MG Legal for my pancreatic cancer misdiagnosis personal injury compensation claim?
+Why choose MG Legal for my NO WIN NO FEE pancreatic cancer misdiagnosis claim?

-At MG Legal, each solicitor takes a personal interest in each case and we have a dedicated department dealing with personal injury claims occurring in medical negligence.
-Bearing in mind the delicate nature of your claim, we understand that you will, understandably, be upset, angry and want an explanation as to why you have not received the appropriate treatment for your cancer.
+At MG Legal, each solicitor takes a personal interest in each case, and we have a dedicated department dealing with medical negligence compensation claims.
+Bearing in mind the delicate nature of your cancer misdiagnosis claim, we understand that you will be upset, angry, and above all want an explanation as to why you have not received the appropriate treatment for your cancer.

-When you instruct MG Legal's dedicated team of medical negligence solicitors, you will receive our utmost attention, understanding, and the best legal advice, until your claim for medical negligence is settled.
+When you instruct MG Legal's dedicated team of medical negligence solicitors, on a NO WIN NO FEE basis, you will receive our utmost attention, understanding, access to medical specialists, and the best legal advice, until your claim for medical negligence is settled.

-If you have any questions or queries, about pursuing a claim for medical negligence, please do not hesitate to contact our offices, for a no obligation, no cost chat.
-Our friendly team will advise how we can help you, and ensure that making a claim for medical negligence compensation, is as stress free as possible for you.
+If you have any questions or queries about pursuing a claim for medical negligence, please do not hesitate to contact our offices, for a no obligation, no cost chat.
+Our friendly team will advise how we can help you, and ensure that making a claim for medical negligence compensation is as stress free as possible for you, from start to finish.